 Chart provides options for avoiding labels overlapping.

 The best possible axis ranges and intervals are calculated automatically based on the given values.
-The ranges can also be further customized using range padding.
+Ranges can be further customized using range padding.

 Axis labels can also be positioned inside the chart area.